muxspace/zeomancer_web/site/content/_index.md

     bg: F9F3DB
     text: "While rain is less frequent, the intensity of storms is increasing.
 Farmers need to protect against floods and other water events."

+# long-text
+more_benefits:
+  class: bg-dark-green
+  text: Helping African farmers increase crop yields strengthens food security globally.
+Higher productivity means more food at lower prices, which benefits everyone.

 # 4-up
 zeo_benefits:
   heading: Designed to maximize good
   text: We're on a mission to improve the lives of millions of farmers.
 To do that, our tiny weather stations are cheap, easy to use, and last years, even with limited infrastructure.
   showcase:
     image: img/zeomancer_device_4.jpeg
+    caption: Our small but mighty device is smaller than a coffee mug and easily mounts anywhere.
   items:
   - image: img/icons/rugged_11.jpeg
     text: Rugged and resilient case made from UV- and impact-resistant ABS